 The key is where and how the cake flour is stored.
 You see, although cake flour has a remarkable shelf life and can last for many years, it doesn’t mean it necessarily will.

-Can I Use Cake Flour After Expiration Date?
+Can I Use Cake Flour After the Expiration Date?

 Most cake flours won’t have an “expiration date.”
 Instead, they will have a “best-by” or “sell-by” date.
 These are not used as indicators for expiration.
 They are simply placed to detail when the cake flour should be sold and when it will be at its peak of freshness.

-With that in mind, yes, you can use cake flour after the listed date.
+With that in mind, yes, you can use expired cake flour.
 As long as it has been stored correctly and there are no signs of spoilage, it is perfectly safe to consume for weeks, months, or even years beyond the given date.